signalapp/libsignal/CODING_GUIDELINES.md

 # General

 - **The bridging layer is not API.** As noted in the [readme](README.md), the primary purpose of this library is to provide good Java, Swift, and TypeScript APIs.
-We also try to make the non-bridge crates have a nice API, both for our own maintainence, testing, and internal use; and for external users who want to use or fork our crate.
+We also try to make the non-bridge crates have a nice API, both for our own maintenance, testing, and internal use; and for external users who want to use or fork our crate.
 However, the Rust APIs in rust/bridge/ and the raw C symbols / JNI entry points / Node module we build are not considered public-facing at all.
 Use that to keep everything else nice!

     (Not that you should be sloppy in the bridging layer.
 Maintainability is still a priority!)